Asset Creation Guide

 The template project has a reference head model and a hairstyle.

-Example exported hair asset
+Example exported asset

 Before starting see Materials and Textures